Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

 [![Version badge](https://img.shields.io/badge/BETA-green.svg)]({{config.site_url}})

 ???+ info "Feature availability"
     This feature is currently hidden behind the flag *FEATURE_ENABLE_YES_NO_INTENTS*.
-React out to the support team if you want to enable this feature.
+Reach out to the support team if you want to enable this feature.

 When **Voice Call** input mode is selected, you will be able to initiate a test voice call from the Interaction Panel and understand how the voice bot would sound like.